ephsarah/ephsarah.github.io/_posts/2019-09-29-circuit-plushy.md

 The assignment was to make a light up plushy using felt, 3 LED lights, battery + holder, slide switch, button, conductive and non-conductive thread.
 Below I've broken down the steps with pictures.

+Tip for my past self: When sewing the conductive thread, leave enough of a margin to do the whip stitch - otherwise things get cramped.

 1. Began by paper prototyping the plushy, tracing how the battery connects to the slide switch, LEDs, and button.

  ![Plushy Paper Prototype](https://ephsarah.github.io/img/paperplushyproto.JPG)